ckarageorgkaneen/pybpod-gui-plugin/docs/source/developers/developing_plugins.rst

 In order to plugins show up on a project tree node, we need to extend the corresponing node window behavior.
 For example:

-    * an experiment node is connected to the :py:class:`pybpodgui_plugin.api.models.experiment.experiment_treenode.ExperimentTreeNode` class
+    * an experiment node is connected to the :py:class:`pybpodgui_api.models.experiment.experiment_treenode.ExperimentTreeNode` class
-    * a board node is connected to the :py:class:`pybpodgui_plugin.api.models.board.board_treenode.BoardTreeNode` class
+    * a board node is connected to the :py:class:`pybpodgui_api.models.board.board_treenode.BoardTreeNode` class
-    * a session node is connected to the :py:class:`pybpodgui_plugin.api.models.session.session_treenode.SessionTreeNode` class
+    * a session node is connected to the :py:class:`pybpodgui_api.models.session.session_treenode.SessionTreeNode` class

 The **PyformsGenericEditor** enables that all these classes may be extended by looking for classes on plugins that have the same name and path.